-So people like Arden, a deaf kid in Canberra sees themselves in the latest Pixar flix and thinks “Hey, that’s me and I’m awesome”, or Makena, a year 12 African/Australian girl at Wagga Wagga High confidently applies to study Politics at Sydney Uni dreaming of becoming our next PM.
+So people like Arden, a deaf kid in Canberra sees themselves in the latest Pixar flix.
+Or Makena, a year 12 African/Australian girl at Wagga Wagga High confidently applies to study Politics at Sydney Uni dreaming of becoming our next PM.
 Maybe Kai, a 42 year bus driver in Adelaide affirms their gender without fear of losing their job, their family, their life.

 What if the world, as we know it today, wasn’t built on colonial and patriarchal systems?

-How about a world where women, people of colour, queer people, people with diverse bodies and abilities saw their stories, their lives reflected back at them?
+How about a world where women, people of colour, queer people, people living with disability or who are d/Deaf saw their stories, their lives reflected back at them?

 Who would we be if all these intersectional identities we’re given equal space in the media, on stage and screen, in literature and art, in business and leadership?

-Now is the time to stop saying “things should be different” and to ask “what can I do differently”
+The time to stop saying “things should be different” and start asking “what can I do differently” has arrived

 Many of us want to do better but don’t know where to start or are afraid of making the wrong decision.